tho-fu/iplogfilter/README.md

 That's it. :-)

-Works for fail2ban.log, auth.log and OPNSense logfiles.
+Works for fail2ban.log, auth.log, OPNSense and IPTables logfiles.

 ---
 <pre>